-Before signing up to the Big Bundles tariff, we strongly recommended checking the O2 coverage in your area.
+Before signing up to the Big Bundles plan, we’d strongly recommended double-checking O2’s coverage in your area.
 You can do this by entering your postcode on O2’s online coverage map:

-We’d typically recommend O2 only if you’re able to get at least 3G or 4G coverage.
+We’d typically recommend joining O2 only if you’re able to get 3G or 4G coverage when indoors.

 Tethering or personal hotspot refers to the process of sharing your smartphone’s internet connection with other devices (e.g. with your laptop or tablet).

 You can tether without any restrictions on O2 Pay As You Go.
 This allows you to share your Big Bundles data allowance with other devices.
 If you’re using an older version of the iPhone, however, you may experience problems with this if your handset isn’t running iOS 10.1 or newer, with version 26.1 or later of the O2 carrier settings.